BUNPC/ninjaCap2/README.md

-# ninjaCap Repo: BRIEF DESCRIPTION
+# ninjaCap2 Repo: BRIEF DESCRIPTION
 This repository contains the complete framework necessary to generate ninjaCaps.
 This help file explains how to set up and run the ninjacap code using matlab and the blender-python integration.
-Last major version: March 2020 by AvL - avolu@bu.edu
+Last major version: Feb 2021.

 Inputs to this framework are
 1. a "probe.SD" file that describes the geometrical setup (as documented in the Homer3 / AtlasViewer toolbox)